MarcusRainbow/Haxcel/README.md

 An addin for running Haskell within Excel.

+## Motivation

+In some senses, Excel is a funtional language.
+Functions in cells generally do not have side-effects.
+Flow of control expressions such as IF are functions, as is everything else.
+However, some things are missing, and for these, an embedded genuinely functional language such as Haskell is helpful.
+Moreover, because Excel is itself partly functional, Haskell embeds in a really natural way, so you can easily use both Excel and Haskell functions together in the same sheet.

+* In Haxcel, functions are first-class objects, so you can create a function at runtime, store it in an Excel cell and pass it to other funtions.
+* In Haxcel, function calls are non-strict, which makes it possible to handle infinitely recursive functions and infinite lists.
+The functions are only evaluated to the extent that they fill the cells the user wants them to fill, and they are only evaluated when they are needed.
+* Haxcel allows you to load and compile Haskell modules, which opens the possibility of really high-performance computing in a spreadsheet.
+It also allows you to use Haskell libraries, for specialised tasks such as financial maths.
+* Haxcel optionally works with floating point numbers, which interface well with native Excel, or strings, which support Haskell types such as Integer (integers of unlimited size), Rational (exact representation of rational numbers), Complex etc.

 ## How it works

 GHCI is the command-line interpreter for Glasgow Haskell.
 From the command line you can execute Haskell code, control the Haskell environment and load/reload/unload modules.
 It is possible to assign values, functions and other data structures to labels, which can be used in future command line actions.